gregorfaurobert/python-confluence-sync/README.md

 For detailed usage instructions, see the [User Guide](docs/user_guide.md).

+For a concise summary of commands and features, check out the [Quick Reference Guide](docs/quick_reference.md).

 ## Project Status

 This project is fully functional with all core features implemented.
 The tool supports bidirectional synchronization between Confluence spaces and local directories, with HTML-to-Markdown and Markdown-to-HTML conversion.